North Korea says 6th nuke test was H-bomb, 'perfect success'

 ADVERTISEMENT

+"South Korea is finding, as I have told them, that their talk of appeasement with North Korea will not work, they only understand one thing!"
+Trump tweeted.

+Sunday's detonation builds on recent North Korean advances that include test launches in July of two ICBMs that are believed to be capable of reaching the mainland United States.
+Pyongyang says its missile development is part of a defensive effort to build a viable nuclear deterrent that can target U.S. cities.

-China's foreign ministry said in a statement that the Chinese government has "expressed firm opposition and strong condemnation."
-It urged North Korea to "stop taking erroneous actions that deteriorate the situation."
+China's foreign ministry said in a statement that the Chinese government has "expressed firm opposition and strong condemnation" and urged North Korea to "stop taking erroneous actions that deteriorate the situation."

-South Korea held a National Security Council meeting chaired by President Moon Jae-in.
-National Security Director Chung Eui-yong said Moon will seek every available measure, including new U.N. sanctions or the deployment of more U.S. military assets, to further isolate Pyongyang.
+South Korea held a National Security Council meeting chaired by Moon.
+Officials in Seoul also said U.S. National Security Adviser H.R.
+McMaster spoke with his South Korean counterpart for 20 minutes about an hour after the detonation.

-The nuclear test is the North's first since U.S. President Donald Trump assumed office in January.
-Trump has been talking tough with the North over its stepped-up missile tests, including a comment that Pyongyang would see fire, fury and power unlike any the world had ever witnessed if it continued even verbal threats.
+The nuclear test is the first since Trump assumed office in January.
+Trump has been talking tough with the North, suggesting it would see fire, fury and power unlike any the world had ever witnessed if it continued even verbal threats.

 The North claimed the device it tested was a thermonuclear weapon — commonly called an H-bomb.
 That could be hard to independently confirm.
 It said the underground test site did not leak radioactive materials, which would make such a determination even harder.

-North Korea conducted two nuclear tests last year, the last nearly a year ago, on the Sept.
-9 anniversary of the nation's founding.
-It has been launching missiles at a record pace this year.
-It conducted its most provocative test yet last month, in response to ongoing U.S.-South Korea military exercises, when it fired a potentially nuclear-capable midrange missile over northern Japan.
+North Korea conducted two nuclear tests last year and has been launching missiles at a record pace this year.
+It fired a potentially nuclear-capable midrange missile over northern Japan last week in response to ongoing U.S.-South Korea military exercises.

 It said that launch was the "curtain-raiser" for more activity to come.

+Just before Sunday's test, according to state media, Kim and the other senior leaders at the party presidium meeting discussed "detailed ways and measures for containing the U.S. and other hostile forces' vicious moves for sanctions."

-The photos released earlier Sunday showed Kim talking with his lieutenants as he observed a silver, peanut-shaped device that the state-run media said was a thermonuclear weapon designed to be mounted on the North's "Hwasong-14" ICBM.
+The photos released earlier Sunday showed Kim talking with his lieutenants as he observed a silver, peanut-shaped device that the state-run media said was designed to be mounted on the North's "Hwasong-14" ICBM.

 The North claims the device was made domestically and has explosive power that can range from tens to hundreds of kilotons.
-Outside experts suggested the yield of the device tested Sunday might be in that ballpark, though closer to the lower range.
 For context, the bomb dropped on Hiroshima by the United States had a 15-kiloton yield.

-North Korea's nuclear and missile program has made huge strides since Kim rose to power following his father's death in late 2011.

-The North followed its two tests of Hwasong-14 ICBMs by announcing a plan to launch a salvo of intermediate range missiles toward the U.S. Pacific island territory of Guam.
-Kim Jong Un has reportedly signed off on the plan, but is watching the moves by the U.S. before deciding when or whether to carry it out.
+Pyongyang followed its two ICBM tests by announcing a plan to launch a salvo of intermediate range missiles toward the U.S. Pacific island territory of Guam.
+Kim signed off on the plan, but is watching the moves by the U.S. before deciding when or whether to carry it out.

-North Korea flew a Hwasong-12 over northern Japan last week, the first such overflight by a missile capable of carrying nukes, in a launch Kim described as a "meaningful prelude" to containing Guam.
-Guam is a major sore point for Pyongyang because it is a U.S. military hub and home to a squadron of B-1B bombers, which the North fears could be used to attack their country.

 AP writers Foster Klug, Youkyung Lee and Kim Tong-hyung in Seoul, Gillian Wong in Beijing and Mari Yamaguchi in Tokyo contributed to this report.